abdelazeem201/Cadence-RTL-to-GDSII-Flow/README.md

 `-gui` invokes the graphical mode of the NCSim tool

+# Synthesis Stage
+This lab uses the following software:
+ - GENUS 17.1

+# Equivalency Checking Stage
+This lab uses the following software:
+ - CONFRML 17.1

+# Implementation Stage
+This lab uses the following software:
+ - INNOVUS 17.1

+# Gate-Level Simulation Stage
+This lab uses the following software:
+ - Incisive 15.2

+# Timing Analysis and Debug Stage
+This lab uses the following software:
+ - INNOVUS 17.1

 # Acknowledgements

 Nothing is done in isolation.
 I would like to thank Dr. Hesham Omran and Eng.
 Islam Samir for having made important contribution to this work.